camdenkr/CI-for-UKL/README.md

 Global Architecture Description
 Below is a description of the major components of our overall UKL CI system.**
 * GitHub Actions: Triggered by a push or pull request to launch a runner and run CI scripts
-* Runner: Server (running Linux) responsible for executing build scripts to clone UKL and dependency repositories, launch Docker Image (to boot QEMU), and run test scripts
+* Runner: Server (running Linux) responsible for executing build scripts to clone UKL and dependency repositories, boot QEMU, and run test scripts.
+Note: we are currently exploring mechanisms to allow re-compilation of the UKL with different applications as part of the testing regimen.
-* Docker Image: Container used to launch QEMU instance running compiled UKL
-    * Note: This is something we need to explore in greater detail.
-Initial exploration seems to suggest that booting QEMU in GitHub actions is best done using a [Docker image](https://github.com/docker/setup-qemu-action), but this is something we will need to work on in-depth with our mentors as we design test scripts and mechanisms to extract the output from QEMU

 ![architecture diagram](./images/architecture-diagram.png)

                               Figure 1: Basic Overview of Architecture/Workflow

 <br></br>
 Figure 1 details the overall architecture and workflow of the UKL CI system.
 A push or pull request from a user on the unikernelLinux/linux repository (on branch 5.14) will trigger a GitHub action which will launch a Linux-based runner.
 This runner will subsequently clone all required repositories for building the UKL, install dependencies, and execute a Makefile to build the UKL as a bootable kernel image.
 This kernel image will then be used to boot a QEMU emulator.
 Upon booting, test scripts will be executed to check the output of the emulator (note: we are still working to define what tests and tools we will use, but have been provided with some initial pointers to tools such as [qemu-sanity-check](https://people.redhat.com/~rjones/qemu-sanity-check/) for checking the ability of qemu to boot).
+We are also currently exploring mechanisms to allow re-compilation of the UKL with different applications as part of the testing regimen.
 <br></br>
 Design Implications and Discussions
-* Running all actions on GitHub Hosted Runners: Currently, we plan to execute all build/test scripts on runners (machines) provided by GitHub.
+* Running all actions on GitHub Hosted Runners:
+ - Currently, we plan to execute all build/test scripts on runners (machines) provided by GitHub.
 The principal reason for this design decision is that this will allow us to build a self-contained CI system (ie, not relying on external machines outside of GitHub).
 GitHub offers unlimited build minutes for public repos (although a job cannot run for more than 6 hours), which shoudl be more than sufficient for a build (currently, the kernel takes approximately 40 minutes to compile).
-However the machine memory is capped at 7GB RAM and 14GB SSD, so if additional memory is needed to support tools like QEMU, we would need to explore using self-hosted runners.
+However the machine memory is capped at 7GB RAM and 14GB SSD, so if additional memory is needed as we would develop tests, we would need to explore using self-hosted runners.
 Making this change would require us to set-up a 3rd-party VM to handle the Build/Test scripts whenever the GitHub action is triggered and subsequently clean up all created files after the action completes.
-* Running QEMU in a Docker Image: This initial design is mainly based on our understanding of the mechanisms to boot QEMU in GitHub.
-However, this component may change as we (1) Discover new mechanisms to run QEMU in GitHub Actions and/or (2) Discover we need to migrate to self-hosted runners
+ - By using GitHub hosted runners, we cannot run QEMU with KVM.
+This makes QEMU much more slowly.
+While our mentors have defined this "slow performance" as acceptable for now, we will need to ensure that it does not become an issue later on when we add more tests/compile the UKL with different applications.
+ - As would be expected, GitHub-hosted runners do not allow us to test the UKL on bare metal.
+This is a stretch goal for the project, but should we get to that task, we will need to switch to using the MOC or another source where bare-metal testing is possible.

+Repositories:

+* Currently, CI testing and development is being performed in our [fork of the UKL repo](https://github.com/whunt1965/linux)

+* As releases are completed, they are added to the [main UKL repo](https://github.com/unikernelLinux/linux)

 ## 5. Acceptance criteria
 Minimum acceptance criteria is a CI running in GitHub actions that will test patches pushed to the UKL repository (or initiated via pull requests) by building the UKL, booting QEMU, and running test programs to alert the user early if the patch breaks the code.